 Setting Up Your Aquarium

-, a canister filter
+, a canister filters

-, or a wet-dry system
+, or a wet-dry systems

-to break down fish wastes.
-Check with one of our knowledgeable staff members, as these types vary with the size of aquarium and fish desired.
+to break down uneaten fish food and waste.
+If you have any questions or need direction, check with one of our knowledgeable aquarium experts, as these types vary with the size of aquarium and fish desired.

 Cycling Your Aquarium & Adding Fish